ni/nimble/packages/nimble-components/CONTRIBUTING.md

 #### Extend Fast Foundation

 If Fast Foundation contains a component similar to what you're adding, create a new class that extends the existing component with any Nimble-specific functionality.
-Do not prefix the new class name with "Nimble."
-Namespacing is accomplished through imports.
+Do not prefix the new class name with "Nimble"; namespacing is accomplished through imports.
 Use `MyComponent.compose()` to add the component to Nimble.

 If your component is the canonical representation of the FAST Foundation base class that it extends, then in the argument to `compose` provide a `baseClass` value.
 No two Nimble components should specify the same `baseClass` value.
 Make sure to include a test that shows the tag name for the element is found when using `DesignSystem.tagFor(FastFoundationBaseClass)`.